 If you have kids, pets, or frequent guests

-- Consider removable cushions or washable options
+- Consider removable covers, easy-to-clean options, pet-friendly upholstery, or stain-resistant options

 If you want the sofa to feel more formal without sacrificing comfort

-Use style levers that don’t fight comfort:
+Use style levers that do not fight comfort:

 - A tailored silhouette with slightly softer seat cushions